sourav-30/Manager/README.md

 # Manager
-A beginner's project to make a software for managing small businesses in early stage.
+A beginner's project to make a software for managing small businesses.

 ## Start to work
-### create a virtual environment
+### With a virtual environment
-1. install the setup requirements from requirements.txt
+1. clone this directory in your system, enter the directory and Open in Terminal.
     ```sh
-    $ pip3 install requirements.txt
+    somnath@somnath:~/Documents/Manager$
     ```
+3. to install virtualenv write in the terminal
+    ```sh
+    $ sudo apt install virtualenv
+    ```
+ 2. create the virtual environment named venv.
+    ```sh
+    $ virtualenv venv -p python3
+    ```
+ 3. activate the environment
+    ```SH
+    $ source venv/bin/activate
+    ```
+ 4. install the required packages using pip
+    ```sh
+    $ pip install -r requirements.txt
+    ```
+    Now, run the codes as usual.